isabella232/bas-style-kit/README.md

 * Update the grid classes used in the documentation to make width narrower (i.e. how it was before when large was the widest size)

+* Work out how to remove the dependency on glyphicons without modifying bootstrap (i.e. empty font-files?).
+Report this as an issue.

 ### tasks to re-implement

 * jshint